s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 **Keyword**: Alzheimer's Disease, ADNI Dataset, GFNet, Medical Image Classification, Deep Learning

 ## **Project Overview**
 Alzheimer's disease is a progressive neurodegenerative disorder characterized by cognitive decline, memory loss, and behavioral changes.
 Early and accurate diagnosis is crucial for timely intervention and treatment planning.
 This project addresses the challenging task of Alzheimer's disease classification from brain MRI scans.
 It focuses on distinguishing between Alzheimer's disease (AD) and Cognitive Normal (CN) subjects.
-The primary objective of this project is to develop and implement a ​​GFNet (Global Filter Network)​​ based deep learning framework for automated classification of Alzheimer's disease using structural MRI data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
-GFNet's innovative use of global filters in the frequency domain provides enhanced capability to capture long-range dependencies in medical images, making it particularly suitable for analyzing complex neuroanatomical patterns associated with Alzheimer's pathology.
-The implemented GFNet-based solution achieves a ​​test accuracy of **75.83**, demonstrating the model's ability to learn meaningful representations from brain MRI data.
+The primary objective of this project is to develop and implement a deep learning framework ​​based on GFNet (Global Filter Network) for automated classification of Alzheimer's disease using structural MRI data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
+GFNet's innovative use of global filters in the frequency domain provides enhanced capability to capture long-range dependencies in medical images, making it well-suited for​ analyzing complex neuroanatomical patterns associated with Alzheimer's pathology.
+The implemented GFNet-based solution achieves a ​​test accuracy of **75.83%**, demonstrating the model's ability to learn meaningful representations from brain MRI data.

 ## **Model Architecture**
 ### **Model Description**